Challenging times: An understatement:

 It is worth accepting there is no definitive answer to many of life’s issues.
 And it is with this knowledge we find a solution to confusion.
 The second we consider an ideal life is not clearly defined and the present situation, is, in reality, nothing more than a greater degree of confusion: life becomes more comfortable.
 There is no suggestion of underestimating the crisis; my thoughts are, our minds are already prepared for disorders.
 Because chaos is a part of life: indeed, confusion trains the mind, there is either inadequate training, which becomes terrible habits or excellent mind exercise, which becomes a better way of thinking.

-It is easy to say: ‘Do not to focus on confusions’: but this statement has a problem: when we are told not to think about pink elephants: we have to begin to think about pink elephants.
+It is easy to say: ‘Do not focus on confusions’: but this statement has a problem: when we are told not to think about pink elephants: we have to begin to think about pink elephants.
 Do not focus – means we will – it is the paradox of the mind.
 So, don’t think about finding ways to be happy today.

 A better way to consider difficult situations is to think: “Life is and can be confusing” and learn to accept this idea has merit.

 We usually accept the situations we cannot resolve as ‘the way of life’, and indeed we do accept many quandaries.
 If not, we would not be able to live a good life, life’s journey would become slow, with constant reference to the past.
-Yes, there are injustices which can be almost impossible to resolve.
+Yes, there are injustices that can be almost impossible to resolve.
 But for the majority of life’s testing experiences, we can choose to accept them as confusion or without a solution.
 Let’s take this further.
 If many of us are capable of accepting disorder is part of the life journey, why not consider the mind is already prepared for most unresolvable issues?
 Why not think ‘I know there will be no satisfactory outcome, and I take this as an excellent approach to living a fruitful life’.

 There is no suggestion of bowing down to pressure every time a problem is presented.
 If we fall to stress every time a hurdle comes along, self-confidence is soon lost: and challenging to reestablish.
 The guidance is to consider the benefits of sometimes knowing outcomes do not always follow common-sense or right thinking.
 And accepting the idea as an unfortunate and necessary fact can become a sound way of being emotionally successful and happy.
 Because, once we can move away from the situations we cannot influence, we become centred on the issues within our control: which is a potent way to a confident and progressive life.